Wisconsin Vote Reports

 Election Integrity

-AB617 Election Integrity (passed 53 to 44 on 11/19/2025).
 Would change election law to include automatic absentee ballot text-message notifications, election-night reporting requirements, and the canvassing of electronic ballots at local polling places.

 2024 WI Legislative Scorecard